Young Screenwriters’ Conference 2023

 Project Write, Inc. has an account at Amazon Smile.
 You can donate to our students as you shop!
 Just follow the link, choose Project Write, Inc., and then effortlessly improve the literacy for scores of young people.

 Our phenomenal Young Writers Workshop was visited by six authors and students learned from everyone of them.
 See our young writers at work at Project Write

-The Young Writers of the SVWP have been writing away under the leadership of Erin Hubbard and Patrick McCarthy.
+The Young Writers of the SVWP have been writing away beginning in 2006 under the leadership of Erin Hubbard and Patrick McCarthy.
 Project Write, Inc. is now lead by Rhonda Lancaster, President.